New leak "confirms" that the Samsung Galaxy Note 20 will have a flat screen

 — Ice universe (@UniverseIce) June 9, 2020

 According to the latest tweet from Ice Universe, the Samsung Galaxy will definitely arrive with a flat screen.
 This would be an important change, since Samsung flagships have had curved displays for a while now, and the last time we saw a Galaxy Note with a flat screen was on the Note 5.
-If you want a curved display on your next Note, you would have to go for the plus variant, and if you want to have a better idea of how the devices may look, the case renders that first showed us the Note 20 with a flat display are here fr you to see.
+If you want a curved display on your next Note, you would have to go for the plus variant, and if you want to have a better idea of how the devices may look, the case renders that first showed us the Note 20 with a flat display are here for you to see.

 Source GSM Arena